futel/dialplan-functions/README-deploy.md

 ## Update and deploy stage instance

-In .env, set the INSTANCE variable to "prod".
+In twilio/.env, set the INSTANCE variable to "prod".

 Deploy the instance.